nginxinc/ansible-role-nginx/README.md

       roles:
         - role: nginxinc.nginx

-This is a sample playbook file for deploying the Ansible Galaxy NGINX role in a localhost to install NGINX Unit and all NGINX Unit language packages.
+This is a sample playbook file for deploying the Ansible Galaxy NGINX role in a localhost to install NGINX Unit and the PHP/Perl NGINX Unit language modules.

     ---
     - hosts: localhost